gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "We haven't hardly had a chance to talk."

 "Of course,
-but you be home before dark.
+but you be home before dark."

+Sindy sniffled and pulled her face out of her mother's apron.
+"I want to come too!"

+"I don't see why---um."
+Mama Roo stopped herself at a pleading glance from her older daughter.
+"Actually,
+Sindy,
+I think I'd like you to set the table.
+No, don't fuss, it needs doing---you hop to it.
 Now,
-where *is* that roseleaf..."
+where *is* that roseleaf tea..."

 The sun was low on the horizon as Maddy and Gumption walked slowly back toward town.